joseeden/joeden/docs/002-IT-Foundations/009-Computer-Programs.md

 ## Programs

-Recall that our computer can only communicate in [binary](025-Binary.md), using ones and zeroes.
-Our computers speak in machine language, but we of course speak in human languages, like English, Spanish, Mandarin.

-If we want to communicate with our machines, we have to have some translation dictionary.
-Just if I wanted to say something in Spanish, I'd look it up in an English-Spanish dictionary.
-Our computers does the same when it checks its built-in translation book.

-They are referred to as **Programs**.
-Programs are basic instructions that tell the computer what to do.
-We typically store programs on durable media like RAM

-Remember that RAM is our computer's short-term memory.
-It stores information in a location our CPU can access faster than it could with our hard drive.
-Now we can give our chef one or two recipes at a time, instead of reciting the entire cookbook to her.
+Computers communicate exclusively in binary, utilizing ones and zeroes, which form the fundamental language of computing.
+While humans speak languages like English, Spanish, or Mandarin, computers rely on this binary system.
+To bridge this gap, we use programs, which act as translators enabling us to interact with our machines effectively.

+- **Programs**: These are sets of instructions that direct the computer on what tasks to perform.
+Stored primarily in RAM (Random Access Memory), programs enable efficient and quick access for the CPU (Central Processing Unit).

+- **RAM**: Acts as the computer's short-term memory, facilitating rapid access to instructions and data compared to slower storage options like hard drives.

 ## Instructions